Monk CLI Reference

 monk logout

-Log out from your Monk account.
+Log out from your Monk account and clear stored authentication tokens.

 Usage: